 11. Give a quantitative appraisal of India’s demographic profile during the colonial period.

-1. High Birth Rate was 48 per thousand and High Death Rate was 40 per thousand respectively.
+1. The Birth Rate was high at 48 per thousand and the Death Rate at 40 per thousand, respectively.

 3. Life Expectancy rate was 32 years on average.